Lee Cooper

-Lee Cooper is an English-American clothing and footwear manufacturing company, based in Shoreditch, that specialises in denim products.
+Lee Cooper is an English clothing and footwear manufacturing company, based in Shoreditch, that specialises in denim products.
 As well as its own production, the company licences the sale of many Lee Cooper-branded items worldwide.
 Founded as M. Cooper (Overalls) Ltd, the company originally produced workwear for export from England, and began to specialise in denim jackets and trousers in the 1930s.
 Current products by Lee Cooper include jeans, denim t-shirts, sneakers, backpacks, and fanny packs.

 History

 Early years

 The company that eventually became Lee Cooper was established in 1908 by Morris Cooper and a friend, Louis Maister, after they arrived in London from their hometown in Lithuania (then part of the Russian Empire), having previously spent some time in South Africa.
 Operating under the name M. Cooper (Overalls) Ltd, from premises on Middlesex Street (aka Petitcoat Lane) in London's East End and centre of the garment industry/rag trade, they began production of workwear, having identified a market for it in South Africa.

 During the years of the First World War, M. Cooper (Overalls), which by then employed over 600 people, halted production of workwear and began making uniforms, kit bags and rucksacks for the British Army.
 In 1937, a new factory dedicated to the manufacture of denim was opened in Stratford, with the business reporting a profit of £1,000 by year end.
 The outbreak of the Second World War in 1939 led Morris Cooper to split the business into two: one arm continued making workwear, while the other concentrated on producing military uniforms, battle fatigues and flight overalls.
 M. Cooper (Overalls) eventually became one of the biggest suppliers to the British Armed Forces.